 Before you leave Santa Barbara, you can stop by the Old Mission.
 The Mission is over 200 years old and has a cemetery, mausoleum, and landscaped gardens.
-If you want a relaxing afternoon, visit the Salt Cave for a massage, facial, or for a “salt cave session.”
+If you want a relaxing afternoon, visit the Salt Cave for a massage or facial or a “salt cave session.”

-After you’re done exploring the lake, it’s time to drive to Pismo Beach to check in to your hotel.
-Vespera on Ocean may have one of the best locations I’ve ever seen, as it’s quite literally on the beach.
+After you’re done exploring the lake, it’s time to drive to Pismo Beach to check in to your hotel, which I think is one of the best places to visit on a LA to San Franciso road trip.

 I thought I’d catch up on some work while I was here but was quickly distracted.
 I had my own patio overlooking the beach and could get onto the pier or on the beach within a minute, so that’s mainly what spent time doing.

 During this part of your Los Angeles to San Francisco road trip, take some time to explore the cute town of Pismo Beach.
 You can get clam chowder at Splash Cafe for a delicious lunch.

 For the next part of your trip, keep in mind that Pismo Beach to Carmel will take about 2.5 hours without stopping.
 On your way north, you can make a quick stop at Elephant Seal Vista Point.
 You’ll be able to see elephant seals basking in the sun.